sambetts/OfficeNotifications/README.md

 # Office Notifications PoC
-Make your own Office 365 notifications and activity stream using webhooks to build your own user events list.
+Implement your own Office 365 notifications and activity streams from Office 365 events, using Graph webhooks.
+Don't like the default notifications system?
+Build your own version following this PoC.

+Here's a basic example - a page that updates with events relevant to the user as they happen:

 ![alt](imgs/feed.jpg)